First you say what it isn't. Then you say what it is. Both of them effectively have the same meaning.

 In The Avengers, Tony certainly isn't stalling for time while talking to Loki (and waiting for the Mark Seven to be deployed).
 He's threatening him.

 In Get Him to the Greek, Aldous offers the sage advice: "Don't think of it as a threesome, think of it as having sex with your girlfriend while someone else also has sex with your girlfriend."
-This one actually makes some amount of sense, since there's a distinction between these kind of threeways, and what could be called "true threeways" because they involve lovemaking between all three participants.
+This one actually makes some amount of sense, since there's a distinction between these kind of threeways, and the kind that involve lovemaking between all three participants.

 Sam Vimes, Discworld: "I was a drunk.
 You have to be richer than I was to be an alcoholic."

 Also, Granny Weatherwax doesn't get lost.
 She always knows where she is.
 It's the rest of the world that has a location problem.

 Discworld itself doesn't have continuity errors, but it does occasionally have alternate pasts.

 The above is not just a clever reinterpretation - attempting to understand the canon timeline is an exercise in futility because the timeline in the Discworld was literally shattered into a billion pieces and glued together bit by bit a bunch of monks.
 Twice (that we've seen in detail so far... it's strongly implied that the History Monks do this all the time).
 These monks are also constantly shunting time from places with too much to places with too little, so how long things take depends on how long they need to take.

 The Discworld books have also used the "poor people are mad, rich people are eccentric" line a few times.
 In the Companion it adds that King Ludwig the Tree (who believed there should be a new kind of frog, and wore his underpants on his head) was "a little confused".

 And then there's Ahmed the Mad, AKA Ahmed the I Just Get These Headaches.
 He's obviously a parody of Abdul al'Hazred.